 Transition Centers are one-stop places to serve the many needs of older foster youth and aged out foster youth.
-Often they provide services to other older youth, such as homeless youth, other at-risk youth and young adults, sometimes up to age 25.
-Current and former foster youth can use the Transition Centers The Transition Centers serve as central locations for services such as Preparation for Adult Living Program (PAL), job readiness, job search help, exploring job options, help with enrolling in college, help with applying for financial aid, including Education and Training Voucher, help in enrolling in GED programs, getting the benefits available to aged out foster youth, help with housing, help with identification documents and mentoring.
-Some Transition Centers may link with community agencies to provide many other services such as substance abuse, mental health counseling, and leadership training.
+They also may provide services to other older youth, including homeless youth, at-risk youth and young adults, sometimes up to age 25.
+Current and former foster youth can use the Transition Centers.
+The Transition Centers serve as central locations for services such as the Preparation for Adult Living (PAL) program.
+You will also find job assistance to get you ready, help searching and exploring options related to getting a job.
+Assistance with enrolling in college or GED programs and applying for financial aid, which includes the Education and Training Voucher (ETV), are also all available.
+You can also find help with housing, identification documents, mentoring and obtaining the benefits available to aged out foster youth.

-What services a Transition Center offer varies at each center.
+Each Transition Center offer different services.
 The best way to find out what your Transition Center offers is to visit it and get to know the staff.
 As part of planning your transition from foster care, be sure you get to visit the Transition Center.
-And remember, if you move to a different part of the state, there may be a Transition Center there you can use.
+Remember, if you move to a different part of the state, there may be a Transition Center there you can use.
 Even if you don't live near the Transition Center, or can't easily get to it, you should call the center and find out more about what they do and how they can help you.
-As an aged out foster youth, if you run into difficult times, go to or call the Transition Center.
+As an aged out foster youth, go to or call the Transition Center.